Student Records Policies and Procedures

 Incidents under 1.a. will be subject to disciplinary action that is consistent with the academic dishonesty policy contained in the syllabus of the instructor, which may include referral to the Dean of Students for appropriate disciplinary action.
 Incidents under 1.b., 1.c., and 2. will be referred to the Dean of Students, who will determine appropriate student disciplinary action in keeping with procedures used in the handling of other types of student conduct situations.

 Protecting the Rights, Safety, and Dignity of the Individual

-Any of the following activities, the aiding, abetting, inciting, encouraging, or by his or her presence, supporting of any of the following activities, constitutes misconduct for which students may be subjected to disciplinary action.
+Any of the following activities, the aiding, abetting, inciting, encouraging, or by their presence, supporting of any of the following activities, constitutes misconduct for which students may be subjected to disciplinary action.
 Student organizations may be subject to disciplinary action up to and including revocation of recognition.
 These violations include but are not limited to:

 - physical or verbal abuse, threats, intimidation, harassment, coercion and/or other conduct which threatens or endangers the health or safety of any person resulting in an individual being fearful for imminent bodily harm and/or the emotional/mental disruption of a person’s daily life or educational environment;

 - students shall not engage in any act that is sexual in nature and which is committed under pressure, force, threat, or coercion, or without the full and informed consent of all persons involved.
 For the purpose of this policy, the current, active state code states that consent must be freely and actively given through mutually understandable terms or actions.
 A person is deemed incapable of giving consent when that person is a minor, is mentally disabled, mentally incapacitated, physically helpless, under the influence of alcohol or drugs to the point of being unable to make a rational decision, unconscious or asleep.
 A person always retains the right to revoke consent at any time during a sexual act;